SystemsApproach/5G/primer.rst

 of each generation of the cellular network, which in turn depends on the multiplexing mechanism.
 For example, 2G used *Time Division Multiple Access (TDMA)* and 3G used *Code Division Multiple Access (CDMA)*.
-It is also a major differentiator for 4G and 5G, completing the transition from the cellular network being fundamentally circuit-switched to fundamentally packet-switched.
+How data is multiplexed is also a major differentiator for 4G and 5G, completing the transition from the cellular network being fundamentally circuit-switched to fundamentally packet-switched.

 Both 4G and 5G are based on *Orthogonal Frequency-Division Multiplexing (OFDM)*, an approach that multiplexes data over multiple